Q: Do I need to accept my enrolment offer before I apply for a HELP loan?

 Q: Can I get a HELP loan for two courses at the same time?

 Yes, as long as you meet the eligibility criteria for the relevant HELP loan and are studying at an approved provider.
-If you are accessing FEE-HELP and want to also access VET FEE-HELP (or vice versa), you will need to ensure you have enough of your FEE-HELP balance remaining to cover the tuition fees for your course.
+You will also need to ensure you have enough of your FEE-HELP balance remaining to cover the tuition fees for your course and the amount of FEE-HELP, VET FEE-HELP or VET Student Loans you wish to access.

 Q: Can I get a HELP loan if I’m studying part-time?